ChiCubed/ChiCubedDiscordBot/README.md

 messages.

 The bot listens for messages which match the regexes on the left side and responds to them with those on the right side.
-(At least it will eventually, at the moment use the `!testresponse` command to test your responses)